Taaitaaiger/jlrs/jlrs_derive/README.md

-This crate defines two custom derives, `JuliaTuple` and `JuliaDerive`, that are offered by `jlrs`.
+Two custom derive macros are offered by jlrs, `IntoJulia` and `JuliaStruct`.
 See the documentation of `jlrs` for more information.